santoru/pihole-dashboard/README.md

 cd pihole-dashboard
 sudo pip3 install .
 ```
-Once installed, **Add API key to your config file, change screen type if needed** (at `/etc/pihole-dashboard/config.toml`), then reboot the Raspberry Pi.
+Once installed, **Add your Pi-hole password to your config file, change screen type if needed** (at `/etc/pihole-dashboard/config.toml`), then reboot the Raspberry Pi.
 The dashboard should appear few minutes after the reboot.

 ## Uninstall